 - Any current legal proceeding initiated by your creditors is halted the moment you file your consumer proposal thanks to a stay of proceedings.

 - Whether your repayment term is 5 months or 5 years, you will pay zero interest.

 - You do not have to declare bankruptcy to settle your debt.

 If you are dealing with unmanageable debt, bankruptcy is not your only option.
 A consumer proposal may be an appropriate alternative.
 A Licensed Insolvency Trustee can help you evaluate both solutions by showing you how they would apply in your case.

 We hope that we were able to shed some light on the process and provide assurance that you will not lose everything by declaring bankruptcy.
-If you have further questions about Ontario bankruptcy exemptions, the next step should be a scheduled appointment with one of our Licensed Insolvency Trustees.
-In this consulation, a Trustee will review your unique situation and find out what options are available and, in the case of bankruptcy, how the exemptions can be applied.
+If you have further questions about Ontario bankruptcy exemptions, the next step should be to schedule an appointment with one of our Licensed Insolvency Trustees.
+In this consulation, a Trustee will review your unique situation and find out what options are available and, in the case of bankruptcy, how the Ontario bankruptcy exemptions can be applied.
 Call 1-877-501-4321 to book a FREE, confidential consultation with a licensed professional.
-You can also book online.
 You owe it to yourself!